-Fish (in tanks with maximum capacity of ten gallons) are the only pets which may be kept in student rooms with the permission of roommates.
-The only exceptions are approved service or Emotional Support animals.
-Violators of these policies regarding pets will be fined a minimum of \$100.00 for each infraction.
-Exceptions will not be made for any temporary keeping of pets.
+Students: Fish (in tanks with maximum capacity of ten gallons) are the only pets allowed in campus housing with roommates' permission.
+Violators of these policies regarding pets are fined a minimum of \$100.00 for each infraction.
+Exceptions will not be made for any temporary keeping of pets or stray animals.

-Guests or commuter students are required to keep pets on leashes while on campus and are responsible for cleaning up after the pet.
-Pets should not be taken inside Residence Halls.
+Commuter students must keep pets on leashes while on campus and are responsible for cleaning up after the pet.
+Pets are not allowed inside residence halls, campus buildings, or structures or into any areas that serve food and/or beverages.